Minerva Fabienne Hase: 2021–2022 season: Beijing Olympics

-Partnership with Volodin
+Partnership with Nikita Volodin

 In June 2022, Hase was introduced to Russian pair skater, Nikita Volodin, by Dmitri Savin.
 Agreeing to skate together and represent her country, they trained through the 2022–23 season while waiting for Volodin to be released by the Figure Skating Federation of Russia.
 Initially, the pair were unable to communicate due to Volodin being unable to speak German nor English at the time.
 Savin would thus act as the team's translator until Volodin learned to speak English well enough to interact with Hase.

 Volodin was released by the Russian federation in May 2022.
 It was subsequently announced that the pair would train in Berlin under coaches, Rico Rex and Knut Schubert, due to Hase being unable to travel to Russia with the country's ongoing political situation resulted from its invasion of Ukraine.
 In addition, Savin would continue working with the pair by acting as their coach at international competitions.